-This technical report documents the Mineral Resource Statement prepared by SRK Consulting (Canada) Inc. (SRK) for the West Bear Cobalt-Nickel Deposit on the West Bear Property, Saskatchewan, Canada.
+This technical report documents an updated Mineral Resource Statement prepared by UEX Corporation for the West Bear Cobalt-Nickel Deposit on the West Bear Property, Saskatchewan, Canada.
 It was prepared following the guidelines of the Canadian Securities Administrators' National Instrument 43-101 and Form 43-101F1.